ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/README.md

 # Slurm script that utilizes EggNOG and a python script to find the completion of KEGG modules
 ## Info
 This script allows for finding KEGG module completion without using the KEGG webserver.
-It circumvents the use of blastKOALA by assessing the K terms present in the genome using EggNOG.
-A python script is used to parse the KEGG definitions of each module, and to then calculate each possible combination of K terms that complete this module into a functional pathway.
-The script then assess per module which combination is most complete given the genome's K terms, and outputs the degree of completion.
+It circumvents the use of blastKOALA by assessing K terms using EggNOG.
+A python script is used to parse the KEGG definitions of each module, and to then calculate each possible combination of K terms that complete this module.
+The script then assesses per module which combination is most complete given the genome's K terms, and outputs the degree of completion.

 This script is a .slurm script that (after giving your input) can be run directly on the OIST Deigo server